CASC4DE/ILT/README.md

 The code uses the idea from Song et al of reducing the complexity of the 2D experimental matrix.
 The method of truncated SVD is implmented as well as a faster approach based on random projection.

+## Caveat
+This code is part of an ongoing project.
+It contains many parts not fully tested, or even non-functional.
+The sequence presented in the two main entries: `ILT_1D.py` and `ILT_2D.py` is functionnal though.
+This program has been develped for internal usage in CASC4DE.
+There is no warranty whatsoever for this program to actually execute correctly what it is meant for.

 ## License
 This code is provided in a Free Open-Source form by CASC4DE: www.casc4de.eu